openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (5) The issuer responds with an authorization code to the wallet.

-(6) The wallet exchanges the authorization code for an Access Token and an ID Token.
+(6) The wallet exchanges the authorization code for an Access Token.

 (7) This Access Token is used to request the issuance of the actual credentials.
 The types of credentials the wallet can request is limited to the types approved in the authorization request in (5).
 The credential request